 This page describes the risks arising from foreign currency loans and loans with a repayment vehicle in greater detail, and also covers the supervisory authority’s activities to date for mitigation of foreign currency loans to private households in Austria.

-During the Global Financial Crisis, additional risks associated with foreign currency loans and loans with repayment vehicles for banks and consumers alike became increasingly apparent.
-In the case of banks, these risks predominant relate to refinancing risk, reputational risk and the potential risk of a future default as a result of a potentially detrimental development in the exchange rate for the borrower.
-The risk for the consumer mainly relates to the currency risk, interest rate risk and asset price risk in relation to the repayment vehicle.
+During the financial market crisis, the additional risks associated with foreign currency loans (FX lending) and loans with repayment vehicles (RV lending) for banks and consumers alike became increasingly apparent.
+For credit institutions, such risks predominantly relate to refinancing risk, reputational risk and the potential risk of a future default as a result of a potentially detrimental development in the exchange rate for the borrower.
+On the consumer side, the risk primarily consists of interest rate risk, exchange rate risk, repayment vehicle risk and the risk of unplanned costs.

-For a long time, the volume of foreign currency loans and loans with repayment vehicles that were granted to private households in Austria was very high compared to other countries, and therefore presented various risks for the domestic financial market.
-This state of affairs was frequently viewed with particular criticism from the quarters of the international financial institutions (the International Monetary Fund, the World Bank, and the European Systemic Risk Board (ESRB)) and detrimentally affected Austria’s reputation as a financial centre.
+For a long time, the volume of foreign currency loans (FX lending) and loans with repayment vehicles (RV lending) that were granted to private households in Austria was very high compared to other countries, and therefore presented various risks for the domestic financial market.
+This state of affairs was frequently viewed with particular criticism from the quarters of the international financial institutions (the International Monetary Fund (IMF), the World Bank, and the European Systemic Risk Board (ESRB)) and detrimentally affected Austria’s reputation as a financial centre.
 In the meantime, the volume of foreign currency loans has been reduced to a minimal level.
-At the end of the 3rd quarter of 2022, the share of foreign currency loans to overall lending to private households stood at only 5%.
 A sustainable reduction can be observed in comparison with the situation in 2006, when foreign exchange loans accounted for 31.8% of lending to private households.
 The risks emanating from existing foreign exchange lending of Austrian credit institutions are no longer considered a threat to the stability of the Austrian financial market.
 However, individual credit institutions remain exposed to an increased level of risk from foreign exchange loans.
-The FMA therefore continues to monitor developments in the supervision of individual credit institutions.
+The FMA therefore remains vigilant about new developments in its supervision of individual credit institutions.

 Minimum Standards 2003

-In October 2003 the Financial Market Authority published “FMA Minimum Standards for Granting and Managing Foreign Currency Loans (FMA-FX-MS)” and “FMA Minimum Standards for Granting and Managing Loans with Repayment Vehicles (FMA-TT-MS)”, addressed to all credit institutions that were authorised to conduct lending business (Article 1 para.
+In October 2003 the Financial Market Authority published “FMA Minimum Standards for Granting and Managing Foreign Currency Loans (FMA-FX-MS)” and “FMA Minimum Standards for Granting and Managing Loans with Repayment Vehicles (FMA-TT-MS)”, aimed at all credit institutions that were authorised to conduct lending business (Article 1 para.
 1 no. 3 BWG).

 Recommendation to halt the granting of foreign currency loans 2008 / Minimum Standards 2010

-Since the financial crisis had contributed to the a significant increasing of the aforementioned risks, on 10 October 2008 the FMA explicitly recommended to the banking industry, in accordance with its legal mandate as part of its duties to take into consideration the economic interest of a banking system that was capable of functioning as well as financial market stability (Article 69 para.
+Since the financial crisis had contributed to significant increases in the aforementioned risks, on 10 October 2008, the FMA explicitly recommended to the banking industry, in accordance with its legal mandate as part of its duties to take into consideration the economic interest of a banking system that was capable of functioning as well as financial market stability (Article 69 para.
 1 BWG), to no longer grant foreign currency loans to private households.
 In order to achieve a sustainable reduction in risks related to banking transactions in relation to the total volume of foreign currency loans to private households, the respective Minimum Standards (FMA-FX-MS and FMA-TT-MS) were extended in 2010 and published as (FMA-FXTT-EMS).

 FMA Minimum Standards 2013